iampavangandhi/Goud/HackathonModal.md

 *After that when he donate we have to link him with the particular kid database, also kids have a unique id. and after that isDonated = "true".
-Notifications via email to the donor
+Notifications via email to the donor.*
-*